3 Debt Consolidation Traps You Must Pass Up

 3. Start using credit cards soon

-Do not fall into the trap of using your credit cards soon after you have repaid your debts through a consolidation loan.
+Do not fall into the trap of using your credit cards soon after you have repaid your debts through a consolidation loan for a car or any other.
 The borrowers think that they are debt-free now and can take credit card debts to manage their daily expenses.
 It is the greatest mistake that will put you in financial problems again.
 You start spending heavily on unnecessary expenses and you start using your credit cards.
 Your debts start increasing and you are back in the same position when you were in debt a year ago.

 Once you start using your credit card, it becomes a habit again.
 You think that you have a credit limit and so can spend as much as you like.
 You are drowned in debt soon and end up borrowing money like before, thus affecting your financial condition.